slidenerd/ec2-mean-test/EC2.md

 ![step 1: choose amazon machine image](https://imgur.com/buMqscB.png)
  1. Notice how the **"Free tier only"** option on the left is checked.
  2. Also notice on the right hand side of the screen, we got a bunch of select buttons and some of them have an option 64-bit x86 and 64-bit arm.
- 3. EC2 offers x86 and ARM p
+ 3. EC2 offers x86 and ARM processors and you can find more about them [HERE](https://lmgtfy.com/?q=ec2%20x86%20vs%20arm).
+Report Broken Link
+ 4. We go ahead with x86 for the time being.
+ 5. Click **Select** and let's proceed

 ## Delete a file